rarutyun/iso_cpp_papers/parallel_algorithms/P3732/numeric_ranges_algorithms.md

 Therefore, we called them "numeric range(s) algorithms."

-We also propose adding "`_into`" versions of `reduce` and `transform_reduce`, that write the reduction result into a size-one range.
+We also propose adding "`_into`" versions of `reduce` and `transform_reduce`, that write the reduction result into a sized range.

 Finally, we propose parallel and non-parallel convenience wrappers: